 Why a GIC?

-It’s always wise to diversify a liquid investment portfolio to include safer securities.
-With a GIC you lock your investment in for a set period of time, whatever you find acceptable.
-It ranges from less than one year, to up to 10 years.
-And interest rates can vary, currently reaching as high as 5%, all depending on the institution and the duration of the term.
-Usually, the longer the term, the higher the interest rate one gets on a GIC.
+Diversifying a liquid investment portfolio to include safer securities is always wise.
+With a GIC, you lock your investment in for a period, whatever you find acceptable.
+You can lock in your guaranteed investment certificate for as little as a few months to as long as 10 years, depending on the financial institution you buy it from.
+Note also that interest rates can vary a great deal, currently reaching as high as a little over 5%, depending on the institution and the duration of the term.
+Usually, the longer the term, the higher the interest rate you can get on a GIC.

-GICs are also cashable and redeemable.
-Customers can withdraw their money before the end of the term, in case of an urgent need.
-Most cashable GICs tend to have a short locked-in period of about 30 to 90 days before users can access the money without any penalty.
-Redeemable GICs, meanwhile, do not have this waiting period, and people can have access to the money anytime.
+Guaranteed investment certificates come in different types, including cashable, redeemable and non-cashable options.
+Cashable GICs allow customers to withdraw their money before the end of the term in case of an urgent need.
+These typically have a short locked-in period of about 30 to 90 days, after which users can access their funds without any penalties.
+Redeemable GICs, on the other hand, do not have a waiting period, allowing people to access their money at any time.

 A better online investing experience